Create an SMS campaign

 - You can choose different platforms, message types, and layouts for each of your added Variants.

 - Select the Subscription Group to ensure you’re sending your message to the proper users.
-When selecting a subscription group, Braze will automatically add a segmenting filter, ensuring that only users subscribed to receive the campaign.
+When selecting a subscription group, Braze will automatically add a segmenting filter, ensuring that only users subscribed will receive the campaign.
 Only long codes and short codes that belong to that subscription group will be used to send SMS to target users.

 If all of the messages in your campaign are going to be similar or have the same content, compose your message before adding additional Variants - you will be able to choose Copy from Variant from the Add Variant dropdown.